jameslnewell/tradie-v4/packages/tradie-webpack-scripts/README.md

 - `options : Object`
     - `watch : boolean` - Whether to re-compile the test bundle when the source files change
-    - `webpack : Object` - Webpack configuration for the test bundle
+    - `jest : Object` - Jest configuration

 **Returns:**